essex-lab/grand-paper/README.md

 reported for bovine pancreatic trypsin inhibitor (BPTI).
 Each of these directories contains a separate README describing the necessary steps.
-The _grand_ module required to run these simulations can be downloaded from [here](https://github.com/essex-lab/grand).
+The _grand_ module required to run these simulations can be downloaded [here](https://github.com/essex-lab/grand).

 If you encounter any problems with these scripts, please contact the authors to